-Kimberly Friday’s practice focuses on False Claims Act defense, internal investigations, and civil litigation.
+Kimberly Friday’s practice focuses on False Claims Act cases (relator and defense), internal investigations, and civil litigation.
 Kim spent ten years investigating, litigating, and resolving False Claims Act matters on behalf of the federal government, first at the Department of Justice’s Civil Fraud Section in Washington, D.C., and later as an Assistant United States Attorney in the Northern District of California, in San Francisco.
 As the Deputy Chief of the Civil Division in the Northern District of California, Kim led the office’s civil enforcement group, handling and supervising a wide range of matters involving healthcare fraud, financial fraud, and procurement fraud.
 Kim began her legal career at a leading Am Law 50 law firm, representing clients in high-stakes litigation and internal investigations involving allegations of criminal and civil securities fraud, breach of contract, and violation of the False Claims Act.

 U.S. v.
 Wells Fargo Corporation (N.D.
 Cal.
 2018): $2.09 billion settlement for violations of the Financial Institutions Reform, Recovery and Enforcement Act based on the bank’s alleged origination and sale of residential mortgage loans with misrepresented borrower income.